quicwg/wg-materials/interim-17-10/minutes.md

 Ian, yes.

-ekr--we don't have a method for doing the negotiation right now?
+ekr: we don't have a method for doing the negotiation right now?

 Ian there is some design freedom around this--that is client requested and must support by responder, or full negotiation.

-Mike notes that each side might want different things.
+Mike: each side might want different things.
 Ian, we would need to negotiate in each direction.

-Jim-you may not know the nature of the network at handshake.
+Jim: you may not know the nature of the network at handshake.

-Jeff--would it be the case you want different things during transition?
+Jeff: would it be the case you want different things during transition?

-Roni--for ECN, we need to know whether we are going to require support for this in the transport--if we don't do this, we need some other mechanism.
+Roni: for ECN, we need to know whether we are going to require support for this in the transport--if we don't do this, we need some other mechanism.

-Jana notes that some kernels may not pass this up to the UDP layer or above.
+Jana: some kernels may not pass this up to the UDP layer or above.

 Martin Duke would like to get the temperature of the room of the room for timestamps--is this vestigial or are there people who want it.